 Located in the Southern Pacific Ocean.
 Six pocket sized cities house 90 percent of the population over two large islands.
-If you're looking for a recreational break then Zealand is a serious contender for this.
-You can even hire a 'motorized camper' and do your own thing in our clean green country.
+If you're looking for a recreational break then New Zealand is a serious contender for you.
+You can even hire a 'motorized camper' and do your own thing in our safe clean green country.
 Summer comes in late January, ideal time to visit.
 Don't forget, we drive on the left side of the road, no tipping and yes, your Visa card works well here.....

-Method two for more gain still:- Build a rig that can raise & lower your Array height.
-You probally already know your Optimin DX Path , so in this direction simply adjust your Array's height while looking for Positive signal variances over and above the start off height reading on a distant receive signal you have tuned.
+Method Two:- For more gain still:- Build a rig that can raise & lower your Array's height.
+You probally already know your Optimin DX Path direction.... so in this direction simply adjust your Array's height while looking for Positive signal variances over and above the start off height reading on a distant receive signal you have tuned.
 In doing so you may find several Peaks & Nulls on this signal while height adjusting.
 Once a peak is found, simply cross reference this peak with your TX signal via 'w.w.w.remote SDR dot org'.
 Find a suitable remote SDR receiver thats able to hear your signal, tune it to your transmitters frequency & note all the positive variance as you raise and lower your Antenna while transmitting.
-Note the receive & transmitt variances should be the same.
+The receive & transmitt variances should be equal.
 This suggested method is a basic cross reference test for both RC & TX and confirms the new vertically height tuned position as the most effective.
 The results gained here can be simply dramatic to say the least, especially if you have forward slope paths in direction testing.
 Computer simulation for best height offers 'indicative height ranges' which is a positive height indication for you, while my system allows factual gain extraction for your site with self testing methods to prove the point from start to finish ....

 Before you leave please mark my log book above.... thanks